s/n 8416448 - s/n 8585876 - s/n

 MD-E

-I started to look at what Nikon camera I wanted to carry every day.
+I started to look at which Nikon camera I wanted to carry every day.
 Already owning a F3 and a FE2, I knew Nikon made a more compact camera, the EM and the FG and FG-20.
-I wanted simple and compact and durable.
-I found out about the EM and purchased one and started carrying it.
+I wanted simple, compact, inexpensive and durable.
+I read about the EM and purchased one and started carrying it.
 In short, it is much like Ken Rockwell says, Nikon’s first crappy camera.
-Mass produced and inexpensive, on my third one, taking care of them, light seals replaced, cleaning, ugh, they all broke.
+Mass produced and inexpensive, on my third one, servicing each, light seals replaced, cleaning, ugh, they all broke.
 I had purchased the flash and motor drive for the EM and I read that the FG and the FG-20 would mount these accessories.
 So I started to research the difference between the FG and FG-20.

 The FG had nearly everything I wanted in a camera that I was going to carry every day.
-P mode or Program mode that the camera did everything for you, aperture and shutter speed settings.
+P mode or Program mode, the camera does everything for you, aperture and shutter speed settings.
 It had A mode or Aperture control, you set the aperture and the camera set the shutter speed.
 It has a M mode or manual mode where you set everything.
-The metering in the viewfinder is a series of red LED that indicates shutter speeds.
+The metering in the viewfinder is a series of red LEDs that indicates shutter speeds.
 It also has a little beep that sounds if you are about to take a picture out of metering range for a good picture.

 I’ve now shot about a dozen rolls of film through my FG.
-It is my most used camera behind my D780.
+It’s a nice camera that has a lot under the hood.

 My FG has a MD-E motor winder attached and I choose a Nikkor 50mm f1.8 AI-S Japanese pancake version.
-I sometimes use the ill spoken about Series E 28mm f2.8 AI-S which is on the camera now.
-I really want a Nikkor 20mm f4 AI for it and am currently looking passively for one.
-At some point in the future, that may change.
+I used to use the ill spoken about Series E 28mm f2.8 AI-S but I really want a Nikkor 20mm f4 AI for it, I am currently looking for one.

 ——————————